-The Savings Credit (boamtxp s)
+The Savings Credit (boamtxp_s)

-To receive the SC, either the claimant or their partner must have been above State Pension age on 6 April 2016, with qualifying income above the Savings Credit threshold.
+To receive the SC, either the claimant or their partner must have been above State Pension age on 6 April 2016 (and therefore eligible to the basic State Pension rather than the new State Pension), with qualifying income above the Savings Credit threshold.
 Table 2.22 reports values for the Savings Credit thresholds alongside associated upper limits imposed on the value of SC payable.